lermana/nyc_dob_analysis/report.md

 To better understand the underlying penalty data, we grouped the data by the years corresponding to two different date fields (hearing date and issue date) and calculated both the mean and median for each year.
 Note that _issue date_ is the date on which a violation is issued, and _hearing date_ is the date of the most recent, scheduled ECB hearing.
 A hearing presents an opportunity for the respondent named on a violation to either admit to or contest it.

 In statistics, the mean and median are two main measures for the [central tendency](https://en.wikipedia.org/wiki/Central_tendency) of a dataset - i.e. where do the values of an at-least-somewhat random variable tend to fall?
 Or, more colloquially: if you had to _expect_ one value from a dataset, what would it be?
-Expectation referes to a data's mean, but the mean can be unduly influenced by outliers, which the median is much more robust two.
+Expectation refers to a data's mean, but the mean can be unduly influenced by outliers, which the median is much more robust two.
 Thus, the measures are related but different, and their comparison can prove valuable.

-A positive (negative) difference between mean and median would indicate that the data is positively (negatively) [skewed](https://en.wikipedia.org/wiki/Skewness) - i.e. there are is a long / dispered "tail" stretching right-ward (left-ward) away from the probabilistic center of the data.
+A positive (negative) difference between mean and median would indicate that the data is positively (negatively) [skewed](https://en.wikipedia.org/wiki/Skewness) - i.e. there are is a long / dispersed "tail" stretching right-ward (left-ward) away from the probabilistic center of the data.
 In other words, skew indicates asymmetry - when the data falls away from its center, it tends to fall farther in one direction than in the other.
 The large, positive difference we can see between mean in median in this chart indicates that a relatively small number of high-valued penalties are "pulling" the mean away from the center of the data.
 Thus, the expectation for an imposed penalty is much higher than the actual midpoint of all imposed penalties.

 Surprisingly, at the end of 2018 to 2019, both the mean and median measures (in the case of the median, only by issue date) sharply increased, indicating that the city issued many expensive DoB ECB violations.